AlbertNegura/CATS/README.md

 MPST: https://www.kaggle.com/cryptexcode/mpst-movie-plot-synopses-using-tags

+The summaries on the datasets contain a variety of words, with names being the most prominant for every movie.
+Furthermore, some words (adverbs or articles such as 'the') have a much higher frequency than most other words (a few hundred fold increase in most cases).

 ## NOTEBOOKS
 The following notebooks are available in this repo:

 1. CATS-MAIN: contains all the preprocessing steps that have been / can be done with the data.
 Will (hopefully) contain the generator.
 2. GenrePredictor: predicts the genre based on the synopsis using a simple Multinomial Naive Bayes model.

+## MODELS

+## RESULTS